ni/arbitrary-session-management/README.md

 ### Implement Server-Side

 The server is responsible for hosting the core functionality and, more importantly, managing sessions.
 This enables consistent session sharing and lifecycle management, which is a key role typically handled on the server side.
+It is recommended that the service is registered with the NI Discovery Service to enable dynamic port resolution and seamless client connectivity.

 #### Reference